 Applicants who are not chosen for a specific position will be notified by mail.
 All applications are kept on file for future open positions.
 In busier programs, applicants may not receive a call for an extended period of time to set up a second interview, this does not necessarily mean you have not been chosen for a position.
 It is not necessary, at any time, to call us, as we will retain all applications on an active file status.

 Upon receiving an offer of employment, you will be asked to complete some vital assignments during the initial six (6) month evaluation period.
-Upon completion of the evaluation phase of employment, those employees who are scheduled at least a 35 hour per week (or more) will be eligible to receive benefits.
-This includes, but is not limited to, health and dental insurance, sick/medical leave and annual leave benefits.
-Benefit package also includes a pension plan, 401K, and TSA, available upon completion of eligibility requirements.
+Upon completion of the evaluation phase of employment, those employees who are scheduled at least a thirty (30) hour per week (or more) will be eligible to receive benefits.
+This includes, but is not limited to dental, medical, and vision insurance, sick/medical leave and annual leave benefits.
+Benefit package also includes a pension plan, 401K, and FSA, available upon completion of eligibility requirements.

-Position Overview: Direct Support Professionals (DSP) work towards empowering individuals by providing support, education, and self-advocacy in their respective homes and communities.
+Direct Support Professional (DSP) staff members work towards empowering participants by providing support, education, and self-advocacy in their respective homes and communities.